laserattack/luajit-installer/README.md

 # 🌑 LuaJIT installer

+These scripts are just the automatic execution of the installation described here [luajit.org/install.html](https://luajit.org/install.html)

 ## Windows 10+

 ### Prerequisites

-This script is just an automated execution of the installation described here [luajit.org/install.html](https://luajit.org/install.html)

 To build LuaJIT, you need _Microsoft Build Tools_.
 You probably have them. if not, then: